jzheaux/katacoda-scenarios/local-authorization/01-run-app.md

 ### What's Next?

-There's no security in this application.
+While you've added authentication, there's no authorization in this application.
-Anyone with access can do anything with it.
+Anyone with credentials can do anything with it.

-In the next module, we'll add some baseline security, which we'll customize in later steps.
+In the next module, we'll add some basic authorization, which we'll customize in later steps.